PennLINC/CuBIDS/docs/usage.rst

 ``CuBIDS`` also prepares datasets for testing BIDS Apps.
-This portion of the ``CuBIDS`` workflow relies on the concept of the Acquisition Group: a set of sessions that have identical scan types and metadata across all imaging modalities present in the session set.
+This portion of the ``CuBIDS`` workflow relies on the concept of the Acquisition Group: a set of sessions that have identical scan types and metadata across all imaging datatypes present in the session set.
 Specifically, ``cubids copy-exemplars`` copies one subject from each Acquisition Group into a separate directory, which we call an ``Exemplar Dataset``.